Floortime

 The floortime or Developmental, Individual-differences, Relationship-based (DIR) model is a developmental model for assessing and understanding any child's strengths and weaknesses.
-It has become particularly effective at identifying the unique developmental profiles and developing programs for children experiencing developmental delays due to autism, autism spectrum disorders, or other developmental disorders.
-This Model was developed by Dr. Stanley Greenspan and first outlined in 1979 in his book Intelligence and Adaptation.
-Evidence for the efficacy of DIR/Floortime includes results from randomized controlled trials of DIR/Floortime and the DIR/Floortime-based P.L.A.Y.
-Project; because of various limitations in these studies, the existing evidence is deemed to "weakly support" the efficacy of Floortime.
+This model was developed by Stanley Greenspan and first outlined in 1979 in his book Intelligence and Adaptation.

 Introduction

 The Developmental, Individual-difference, Relationship-based (DIR) model is the formal name for a new, comprehensive, individualized approach to assess, understand, and treat children who have developmental delays (including, but not limited to: Autism Spectrum Disorder).
 Focusing on the building blocks of typical development, this approach is also referred to as the "Floortime" or "DIRFloortime" approach.
 However, Floortime is actually a strategy within the DIR model that emphasizes the creation of emotionally meaningful learning exchanges that encourage developmental abilities.

 The goal of treatment within the DIR model is to build foundations for typical development rather than to work only on the surface of symptoms and behaviors.
 Here, children learn to master critical abilities that may have been missed along their developmental track.
 For example, Autism Spectrum Disorder (ASD) has three core/primary problems: (1) establishing closeness, (2) using emerging words or symbols with emotional intent, and (3) exchanging emotional gestures in a continuous way.
 Secondary symptoms (perseveration, sensory-processing problems, etc.) may also exist.
 Thus, treatment options are based on particular underlying assumptions.
 The DIR model is based on the assumption that the core developmental foundations for thinking, relating, and communicating can be favorably influenced by work with children's emotions and their effects.

 The DIR model was developed to tailor to each child and to involve families much more intensively than approaches have in the past.
 Through the DIR model, cognition, language, and social and emotional skills are learned through relationships that involve emotionally meaningful exchanges.
 Likewise, the model views children as being individuals who are very different and who vary in their underlying sensory processing and motor capacities.
 As such, all areas of child development are interconnected and work together beneficially.